 - Working as a paralegal may provide the way in.
-Increasingly, firms are taking on LPC graduates as paralegals before offering training contracts, by way of a probationary period (however, beware that this can be open to abuse).
-It is also possible to skip a formal ‘period of recognised training’ altogether and apply to the Solicitors Regulation Authority to be granted qualification as a solicitor on the basis of your paralegal experience.
+Increasingly, firms employ LPC graduates in paralegal roles as the step before a training contract (however, beware that this can be open to abuse).
+It is also possible to skip a formal ‘period of recognised training’ altogether and apply to the Solicitors Regulation Authority to be granted qualification as a solicitor on the basis of your paralegal experience (this is known as equivalent means).
 However, this is no easy shortcut and not all paralegal roles will afford the breadth of experience you need to qualify.
-Read our feature to find out more about working as a paralegal and its potential benefits.

 - Be as flexible as possible in terms of where you can work.

 - Use university careers services for interview practise and links to local firms.
 Talk to people who have already had interviews.
 Anticipate the questions and prepare yourself for answers.

 - Use the free LawCareers.Net Handbook to aid your research.
 Ask your university law department or careers service for a copy.